rbrigden/challenge/README.md

 ## Solution format

-The solution is a `List` of `Tuple`s of `int`s, with each tuple corresponding to the approximate frames (within a 0.5 second margin) at which an individual entered and exited the scene.
+The solution is of type`List[Tuple[int, int]]`, with each tuple corresponding to the approximate frame indices (within a margin of 12 frames) at which an individual entered and exited the scene.

 For example, if 3 individuals walk through the scene in a video, a solution could look like